 Cecilia Wellman served as a probation officer for "wayward boys" (juvenile delinquents) for the Commonwealth of Massachusetts, and was such a success in her field that she was asked to address Congress on the subject of delinquency.
-One of her charges was her own son, as the young Bill Wellman was kicked out of school at the age of 17 for hitting his high school principal on the head with a stink bomb.
+One of her charges was her own son, as the young Bill was kicked out of school at the age of 17 for hitting his high school principal on the head with a stink bomb.
 He tried making a living as a candy salesman and a cotton salesman, but failed.
 He worked for a lumber yard but was fired after losing control of a truck and driving it through the side of a barn.
-Eventually he wound up playing professional ice hockey in Massachusetts and, as a young actor, while playing at the Colonial Theatre in Boston, an actor named Douglas Fairbanks took note of Wellman.
-Impressed by his good looks and the figure he cut on ice, the soon-to-be silent-film superstar suggested to Wellman that he had what it took to become a movie actor.
+Eventually he wound up playing professional ice hockey in Massachusetts.
+While playing at the Colonial Theatre in Boston, an actor named Douglas Fairbanks took note of him.
+Impressed by Wellman's good looks and the figure he cut on ice, the soon-to-be silent-film superstar suggested to him that he had what it took to become a movie actor.
 Wellman's dream was to become an aviator, but since his father "didn't have enough money for me to become a flier in the regular way . . .I went into a war to become a flier."

-Wellman would fly up to Hollywood and land on Douglas Fairbanks' polo fields to spend the weekend.
-Fairbanks said that he would help the returning hero break into the movies when the war was over, and he was as good as his word.
+Wellman would fly up to Hollywood and land on Fairbanks' polo fields to spend the weekend.
+Fairbanks told the returning hero that he would help him break into the movies when the war was over, and he was as good as his word.
 Fairbanks envisioned Wellman as an actor and cast him as the juvenile in The Knickerbocker Buckaroo (1919) and as a young officer in Evangeline (1919), but acting was something Wellman grew to hate, a hatred he later transferred to actors in his employ.
-He was fired by fellow he-man director Raoul Walsh from "Evangeline" for slapping the lead actress, who Wellman didn't know was Walsh's wife.
+He was fired by fellow macho director Raoul Walsh from "Evangeline" for slapping the lead actress, who Wellman didn't know was Walsh's wife.
 Disgusted with acting, Wellman told Fairbanks he wanted to be a director, and Fairbanks helped him into the production end of the business.
-It was a purely financial decision, he later recalled, as directors made more money than did supporting actors at the time.
+It was a purely financial decision, he later recalled, as directors made more money than supporting actors at the time.

-Goldwyn Pictures hired him as a messenger in 1920, and he soon worked his way up the ladder, first as an assistant cutter, then as an assistant property man, property man, assistant director and second-unit director, before making his uncredited directorial debut later that year at Fox with The Twins of Suffering Creek (1920) (starring Dustin Farnum (the silent film B-Western star whom Dustin Hoffman's star-struck mother named the future double-Oscar winner after).
-Wellman later remembered the film as awful, along with such other B-Westerns as Cupid's Fireman (1923), starring Buck Jones, whose Westerns he began directing in 1923 after serving his apprenticeship.
+Goldwyn Pictures hired him as a messenger in 1920 and he soon worked his way up the ladder, first as an assistant cutter, then as an assistant property man, property man, assistant director and second-unit director before making his uncredited directorial debut later that year at Fox with Twins of Suffering Creek (1920) starring Dustin Farnum (the silent film B-Western star whom Dustin Hoffman's star-struck mother named the future double-Oscar winner after).
+Wellman later remembered the film as awful, along with such other B-Westerns as Cupid's Fireman (1923), starring Buck Jones, whose westerns he began directing in 1923 after serving his apprenticeship.

-Fox Films gave Wellman his first directing credit in 1923 with the Buck Jones Western Second Hand Love (1923), and other than the Dustin Farnum picture The Man Who Won (1923), he turned out Jones pictures for the rest of his time at Fox.
-The studio fired him in 1924 after he asked for a raise upon completing The Circus Cowboy (1924), another Buck Jones film.
+Fox Films gave Wellman his first directing credit in 1923 with the Buck Jones western Second Hand Love (1923) and, other than the Dustin Farnum picture The Man Who Won (1923), he turned out Jones pictures for the rest of his time at Fox.
+The studio fired him in 1924 after he asked for a raise after completing The Circus Cowboy (1924), another Buck Jones film.
 Moving to Columbia, he helmed When Husbands Flirt (1925), then went over to MGM for the slapstick comedy The Boob (1926) before landing at Famous Players-Lasky (now known as Paramount Pictures after its distribution unit), where he directed You Never Know Women (1926) and The Cat's Pajamas (1926).
 It was as a contract director at the now renamed Paramount-Famous Players-Lasky Corp. that he had his breakout hit, due to his flying background.
-Paramount entrusted its epic WW I flying epic Wings (1927) to Wellman, and the film went on to become what is now recognized as the first Academy Award-wining best picture.
+Paramount entrusted its epic WW I flying epic Wings (1927) to Wellman, and the film went on to become the first Academy Award-winning best picture.

 Wellman's disdain for actors already was in full bloom by the time he wrapped "Wings".
-Many actors appearing in his pictures intensely disliked Wellman's method of bullying them to elicit an performance.
+Many actors appearing in his pictures intensely disliked his method of bullying them to elicit an performance.
 Wellman was a "man's man" who hated male actors due to their narcissism, yet he preferred to work with them because he despised the preparation that actresses had to go through with their make-up and hairdressing before each scene.
 Wellman shot his films fast.
-The hard-drinking Wellman usually oversaw a riotous set, in line with his own lifestyle.
+The hard-drinking director usually oversaw a riotous set, in line with his own lifestyle.
 He married five women, including a Ziegfeld Follies showgirl, before settling down with Dorothy Coonan Wellman, a former Busby Berkeley dancer.
 Wellman believed that Dorothy saved him from becoming a caricature of himself.
-She appeared as a tomboy in Wild Boys of the Road (1933), a Depression-era social commentary picture made for the progressive Warner Bros and which is a favorite of Martin Scorsese.
-It came two years after Wellman's masterpiece of the era, The Public Enemy (1931), one of the great early talkies, one of the great gangster pictures, and the film that made James Cagney a superstar.
+She appeared as a tomboy in Wild Boys of the Road (1933), a Depression-era social commentary picture made for the progressive Warner Bros. studio (and which is a favorite of Martin Scorsese).
+It came two years after Wellman's masterpiece, The Public Enemy (1931), one of the great early talkies, one of the great gangster pictures and the film that made James Cagney a superstar.
 Scorsese says that Wellman's use of music in the film influenced his own first gangster picture, Mean Streets (1973) .